-Bleeding hearts, or Dicentra spectabilis , beautifully fill some shaded spots in north and south-facing borders at Coppertop with their lovely arched branches of dainty heart blooms.
+Bleeding hearts or Dicentra spectabilis beautifully fill some shady spots in north-facing borders at Coppertop with their lovely arched branches of dainty heart blooms.
 I am amazed at the beauty of these delicate plants, and even the ferny foliage looks almost too fragile to withstand the elements.
 Yet dicentra return year after year, building a bit more bulk with each year’s appearance, as healthy perennials do.

 This is the first time I’ve grown an alba, or white variety.
 This plant popped up in a shady spot, which bleeding hearts prefer, and the white is a stunning contrast to the deep shade.

 So, heart-shaped blossoms lead me to think of love, which leads me to think of my firstborn, who turns 27 today!
 She is a joy to parent!
 I was telling her on the phone this morning that I treasured her first few years of life more than I ever dreamed possible.
 Her baby and little girl smiles and giggles made my heart sing and taught me about a whole new kind of love.
 She continues to wow with her radiant smile, and her brilliance grows with each year.
 I could not be prouder of the choices she makes, the vitality of her faith, and the loving woman she is.
 Happy Birthday, Sweet Maddy!
 I love you.
 Come visit Coppertop gardens this summer, won’t you?